 Collaborative robots are designed to work safely with and next to their human counterparts.
 A subset of collaborative robotics has innovative safety techniques that completely eliminate the need for a safety barrier between the human and the robot.
 This enables a wide range of applications to deploy and benefit from this collaborative robot technology.

 We are excited to introduce the launch of a brand new product selection tool – Kollmorgen Stepper Optimizer.
 Optimizer provides multiple ways for you to discover what Kollmorgen stepper motor works best in your application.
 Comprised in the tool are Kollmorgen’s most highly recommended stepper series.
-This includes our newest stepper product, the PMX Series, as well as our very popular Pacific Scientific branded products like Powermax and POWERPAC.
+This includes our newest stepper product, the PMX Series, as well as our popular Powermax and POWERPAC product families.

 Horsepower (hp) is a measure of power, which can be further described as the rate at which work is performed.
 There are slightly different definitions for its conversion to the unit watts depending on the mechanism being described: mechanical, electric, boiler, metric, etc..
 Our focus here will be on servo motor systems.